-In our Terms and Conditions, it is stated that all transactions made within trading accounts of our proprietary firm must not interfere with the functioning of the real market.
-Individual transactions and/or entire accounts could be annulled if this were the case.
-As for The Funded Trader Program accounts, these positions would not be subject to a profit split and the contract is at risk of being terminated.
-But what does the contradiction with the real market functioning mean?
+In our Terms and Conditions, it is stated that all transactions made within simulated trading accounts of a prop firm must adhere to the functioning of the real market.
+Individual transactions and/or entire accounts could be annulled if this is not the case.
+As for The Funded Trader Program accounts, these positions would not be subject to a virtual profit split and the Customer Agreement is at risk of being terminated (note: A profit split means you are paid based on data which is measured by simulated profit).

 In this article, we will discuss practices that do not comply with the functioning of the real market.